Free U.S. Shipping

 Frequently Asked Questions

-What is a wooden katana called in Japanese?
+What is a wooden katana called?

 What wood is best for a bokken?

-How heavy should a wooden katana be for training?
+Is a wooden katana good for beginners?

 Customer Reviews